adrien2p/medusa-extender/docs/README.md

 ```
 </details>

-That's it you've completed your first module :rocket:
+That's it.
+You've completed your first module :rocket:

 ## Decorators